 Country style ribs are tougher and require cooking them slowly and on a low consistent temperature.
 If you choose to cook your ribs on high for a shorter period of time, they may come out more tough than you would like.

-I would suggest cooking them for the full time.
+I suggest cooking them for the full time.
 They will become completely fork tender when cooked this long!
 You wont need a knife to cut these ribs!

 When cooking pork of any kind, you want to make sure the meat is fully cooked and reaches an internal temperate of 145°F for safety.
 However, you will know your ribs are done cooking when they are fork tender and easily torn apart with a fork.

 Absolutely!
-If you would like to use your grill to set the bbq sauce, you can.
+If you would like to use your grill to set the bbl sauce, you can.
 If you prefer your ribs more crispy, you can also grill them for longer than 2 minutes.
 You can also use your Air Fryer to crisp up the edges of these easy country style ribs as well.

 Looking for recipes to serve with your delicious country style ribs?
 Here are a few favorites!